 A new roof may not seem like the most exciting home improvement project to work on, but it’s still important that you ensure your home has a safe and sturdy roof over your head in case of rain or snow—not to mention the fact that replacing an old roof can increase the value of your home.
 Financing this big purchase can be difficult and confusing, but with the right information and some planning, financing your new roof can be quick, easy and painless.
-Here are four ways to finance a new roof so you can start replacing your current one today.
+Here are five ways to finance a new roof so you can start replacing your current one today.

 1. Personal Funds: Check, Debit Card, or Cash

 The easiest, simpliest, and most cost-effective way to pay for a roof replacement is with personal funds.
 Compared to a loan, you won't have to pay interest or worry about impacting your credit score with personal funds.
 While paying for your roof replacement with a check, debit card, or cash is the best option, but this option is only available for homeowners with substantial assets or have saved in advance.
 If using personal funds is not within your means, don't worry!
 There are plenty of other ways to finance your roof replacement.

 One of the most popular ways of financing a new roof is by using a credit card.
 It's not the best option, but if you have a low interest credit card or can pay off the balance in full the following month, it might work for you.
 Depending on the type of credit card you choose, you can receive a plethora of benefits such as cash-back or rewards points.

 Personal loans are a great way to finance a new roof because they offer an easy, flexible option for homeowners.
 You can apply for a loan in just about any amount and the interest rates are usually quite low.
 Keep in mind that personal loans have higher monthly payments which might not be ideal for everyone.